softsolutions4u/SS4U-WPApp/README.md

 Install latest wordpress in your server and install the following plugins,
 * [JSON API](https://wordpress.org/plugins/json-api/)
 * [JSON API User](https://wordpress.org/plugins/json-api-user/).
 After installing it should enabled in wordpress settings.
-* Wordpress GCM Push.
+* Wordpress IonicPressApp Push.
 Contact our the administrator to get plugin files.